 Usage: Info

-Type: Float or U
+Type: Float or UI

-Format:Value, List, Range, Corner, Increment, or StepsDefault:<numeric literal> declared as Type Float.
-Usage Rules:
+Format: Value, List, Range, Corner, Increment, or Steps

+Default: <numeric_literal></numeric_literal>

 Definition: A static offset between the recovered clock and the point half way between the PDF medians of consecutive eye zero crossings.
-Entries are assumed to be in units of seconds when ideal\time half way between the median of the eye crossing 0.0 on both sides of the eye.
+Entries are assumed to be in units of seconds when declared as Type Float.